atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ /
 V ♦
 6 .
-“Yes, " said she, rather in a peevish tone — “but we cannot have patience for ever.
-The. greatest patience may 4 •
-“be worn out in time.
+Yes, " said she, rather in a peevish tone — but we cannot have patience for ever.
+The. greatest patience may 4 • be worn out in time.
 For my part,
 ‘‘ I never had any patience in my life, "
 Nshile she was delivering the few last Words, she rose, and went to the farthest part of the room.
 There .she sat, jogging one foot over the other, with the strongest marks of difeontent: at the Same 0 tirne, however, she carelessly contrived to let her leg — by no means an ugly one —